-You may have heard this term in recent months, but do you know what it means for your investments?
-In this post we look at what market volatility is, some factors that can cause markets to become volatile, and how you can navigate a volatile financial period.
+In this article, we look at what market volatility is and some factors that can cause markets to become volatile.
+You will also find strategies that can help you navigate a volatile financial period.

 What is Market Volatility?

-Market volatility is defined as the rate at which the price of assets on that market change over a period of time.
-If the price has been fluctuating, or in other words, it quickly rises and falls in unpredictable ways, the asset is considered highly volatile.
-Alternatively, an asset price that remains stable has low volatility.
+Market volatility is defined as the rate at which the price of assets on a market change over a period of time.
+If the price has been fluctuating, or in other words, it quickly rises and falls in unforeseen ways, the asset is considered highly volatile.

-Investor behavior can play a role in stock market volatility.
-The price of a stock is largely determined by supply and demand.
-More specifically, the demand to purchase stocks and the desire to sell them.
-Demand can be influenced by investors’ beliefs, attitudes, expectations, and news events, which means that investor behavior has a hand in shaping stock prices.
+Investor behaviour can play a role in stock market volatility.
+The price of an investment is often determined by supply and demand.
+More specifically, the demand to purchase investments and the desire to sell them.
+Demand can be influenced by investors’ beliefs, attitudes, expectations, and news events, which means that investor behaviour has a hand in shaping prices.

 Markets can also be driven by how investors react to global events.
-This is evident when you look at how the COVID-19 pandemic is impacting financial markets, as we describe below.
+This is evident when you look at how the war in Ukraine is impacting financial markets, as we describe below.

-So far, we’ve seen the following economic impact as a result of the COVID-19 pandemic:
+So far, we’ve seen the following economic impact as a result of the war:

 How to Navigate Stock Market Volatility